MPhil in Medical Anthropology

 Students meet regularly with their supervisor in the second year, receiving tuition on their dissertation writing.

-Critical thinking classes in Michaelmas term are assessed by the writing of a research proposal and the two chosen methods courses in Michaelmas and/or Hilary term will be assessed by submitted coursework.
-Together, these three components comprise one examined paper, Methods of Fieldwork and Social Research, which is assessed by a dossier of written work completed over the course of the year rather than by a final written examination.
+Critical reading classes in Michaelmas term are assessed by the writing of a research proposal and the two chosen methods courses in Michaelmas and/or Hilary term will be assessed by submitted coursework.
+Together, these three components comprise one examined paper; Methods of Fieldwork and Social Research, which is assessed by a dossier of written work completed over the course of the year rather than by a final written examination.

 Finally, you will submit your 30,000 word dissertation in May of the second year.

 Many graduates from the course enter teaching and research.
 There is also some recruitment by public bodies, larger private companies, development agencies, NGOs and other organisations.